"Archives

 explain exactly how quick and how easy.
 Also, reduce

-round numbers like "15 pounds" into specific odd numbers
+round numbers like "15 pounds" into specific odd

 like "13.7 pounds".
 It sounds more authentic.